 - Forteca – This is the English tower Fort Wellington that was built in 1813 on the place of the Venetian fortification of the open type from 1616.
 It is located on the hill above Korcula Old Town, about 20 minutes walk along the steps from Plokata – the main square…read more

-- Borak – Borak is area of Korcula Town located on it’s Eastern part.
-Promenade Borak is pedestrian-only area, with lot of cafe’s…read more
+- Borak – Borak is an area of Korcula Town located on it’s Eastern part.
+Promenade Borak is a pedestrian-only area, with a lot of cafe’s…read more

-- Luka Korculanska – a large bay situated on the eastern part of Korcula Town.
-It is also know as Luka Us, Porto Pedoci, Uvala Skoljaka or Kalac.
+- Luka Korculanska – a large bay situated in the eastern part of Korcula Town.
+It is also known as Luka Us, Porto Pedoci, Uvala Skoljaka or Kalac.
 It takes about 20 min walk to reach it from the Korcula Old Town in the direction of Domince and Sveti Antun .. read more

-- Pod Sveti Antun – Area Pod Sveti Antun is Town’s suburb located west from Domince around the main road to Lumbarda.
+- Pod Sveti Antun – Area Pod Sveti Antun is Town’s suburb located west of Domince around the main road to Lumbarda.
 It takes about 25 minutes walk to reach this area.
-The main feature of the area is hill Sveti Antun with it’s Church located on the top…read more
+The main feature of the area is hill Sveti Antun with its Church located on the top…read more

-- Soline – an attractive Korcula’s bay and suburb located about 3 km away from Korcula Old Town.
+- Soline – an attractive Korcula’s bay and a suburb located about 3 km away from Korcula Old Town.
 It is a newly built development of detached villas and houses situated on the very sea shore overlooking Korcula Archipelago and Badija Island.
-Soline has most beautifull views… read more
+Soline has most beautiful views… read more

 More Korcula Town Related Info: